The Command Line Interface is a very useful tool to trigger smart contract operations such as the following:

 Trading on the DutchX requires you to send your tokens to a smart contract, where the trading occurs.
-The whole trading process looks as the following image:
+The whole trading process takes place as shown in the following image:

 Before we start explaining each step in the image, we will use the balance command to make the process more clear.